 You understand and accept that uLaw is not a party to the agreement concluded between users and which could be concluded through uLaw or further to the provision of its services and that in no circumstances, the conclusion of a collaboration agreement between users may be considered, construed as or confused with an employment or service agreement between uLaw and one of its user.
 The contractual relationship between uLaw and its users may not be confused with the collaboration entered into by users. uLaw provides services to its users in order to improve their work relationship but is not a party to their underlying collaboration agreement.

-User-lawyers are subject to deontological obligations that are proper to their activities and which must be, in any circumstances, respected by user-lawyers. uLaw expressly draw user-lawyers’ attention to the provisions pertaining to the solicitation of clients and to their implications on users’ behavior when using the services and website of uLaw.
+User-lawyers and other professionals are subject to deontological obligations that are proper to their activities and which must be, in any circumstances, respected by user-lawyers. uLaw expressly draw user-lawyers’ attention to the provisions pertaining to the solicitation of clients and to their implications on users’ behavior when using the services and website of uLaw.

 To the extent necessitated, any user-lawyer is authorized by any user to use the services of other user-lawyers when delivering services.
-Each user-lawyer shall in this case have a separate contractual relationship with the user-client, without prejudice to the separate invoicing of their fees.
+Each user-lawyer shall in this case have a separate contractual relationship with the other user, without prejudice to the separate invoicing of fees.
 It is highly recommended for user-lawyers to inform clients when delegating some aspects of their files to other user-lawyers in order to ensure the transparency of their relationship with their clients.
 User-lawyers’ missions can have to be adapted during their mission, taking the mission’s evolutions or lawyer’s organization into consideration.
 These evolutions can lead to modifications of their rate.

 In order to deliver their work, user-lawyers may have to make disbursements on behalf of the user-client (execution cost, etc).
 This should also be discussed beforehand in order to ensure a proper information of user-clients.

-In the event that user-lawyers wish to elect domicile at the spaces directly or indirectly proposed by uLaw to that purpose, they are also invited to respect the applicable deontological obligations.
+In the event that user-lawyers wish to elect domicile at the office spaces directly or indirectly proposed by uLaw to that purpose, they are also invited to respect the applicable deontological obligations.

 Signing up on uLaw is free and will remain free. uLaw intends to make the lawyer-client relationship more transparent, financially acceptable and based on sincere considerations.